weyoss/redis-smq/docs/performance.md

 In all scenarios messages are produced and consumed as fast as possible.

 ## Environment

-The benchmark was performed on a KVM virtual machine (4 CPU cores, 8GB RAM) hosted on a desktop computer (CPU AMD FX8350, RAM 32GB) running Debian 8.
+The benchmark was performed on a KVM virtual machine (4 CPU cores, 8GB RAM) hosted on a desktop computer (CPU AMD FX8350, RAM 32 GB) running Debian 8.

 No performance tuning was performed for the VM, neither for Redis server.
-Default parameters were used out of box.

-The virtual machine was setup to run a single instance of Redis (Redis is single threaded, so more instances can boost performance).
+The virtual machine was set up to run a single instance of Redis (Redis is single threaded, so more instances can boost performance).

-All consumers, producers, monitor and redis server are launched from the same host.
+All consumers/producers instances and Redis server are launched from the same host.

 ## Results